Blitzhac/Portfolio-Projects/Pneumonia_Detection/README.md

 ## Project Overview

 A deep learning pipeline for binary classification of chest X-ray images (Normal vs Pneumonia), built from scratch using PyTorch.
-The project compares a CNN-based baseline (EfficientNetV2-B3) against a Vision Transformer (ViT-B/16), with Grad-CAM explainability and a live Streamlit demo.
+The project compares a CNN-based baseline (ConvNeXt-Base) against a Vision Transformer (ViT-B/16), with Grad-CAM explainability and a live Streamlit demo.

 **Team:**
 - Person 1 — Data pipeline, EDA, CNN baseline, evaluation